AhmedFarrukh/QuantizationExperiments/README.md

 <!-- Introduction - a couple of sentences about what we will do in this experiment -->

-Quantization, a model compression technique, can prepare Deep Learning models for deployment on edge devices.
-By converting model paramters to lower precision representation, quantization reduces the memory footprint and can potential reduce inferece time as well.
+Quantization, a model compression technique, prepares Deep Learning models for deployment on edge devices.
+By converting model parameters to a lower precision representation, quantization reduces the memory footprint and can potentially reduce inference time.

-In past literature, however, there is a discrepancy about the effect of quantization on inference time, with some papers reporting an increase while others suggest a decrease.
+However, in past literature, there is a discrepancy about the effect of quantization on inference time, with some papers reporting an increase while others suggest a decrease.

-In the paper, "To Compress, or Not to Compress: Characterizing Deep Learning Model Compression for Embedded Inference", Qin reported that Quantization increased inference times of Convolutional Neural Networks <sup>[1]</sup>.
-The following bar chart from the paper represents how much the inference times increased post-Quantization:
+In the paper "To Compress, or Not to Compress: Characterizing Deep Learning Model Compression for Embedded Inference," Qin reported that quantization increased inference times of Convolutional Neural Networks<sup>[1]</sup>.
+The following bar chart from the paper represents how much the inference times increased post-quantization:

 <img src="https://github.com/user-attachments/assets/3c5b11a8-d72b-4df1-b3dc-f3f86e35e197" width="600" height="300">

-In our experiments, we aim to reproduce this plot, and benchmark inference time speed-up due to quantization on multiple hardware environments.
+In our experiments, we aim to reproduce this plot and benchmark the inference time speed-up due to quantization on multiple hardware environments.

 ## Background